driessenslucas/researchproject/Thesis.md

 To understand how our Double DQN model learns and makes decisions, let's examine its architecture.
 The model has four dense layers that output three actions tailored to the RC car's movement.

-The Double DQN architecture addresses overestimation in action-value functions, a common problem in RL.
-By decoupling action selection from action evaluation during target value calculation, Double DQN reduces overestimation errors, leading to more accurate value estimates and improved policy performance. \hyperref[ref19]{[19]} \hyperref[ref20]{[20]}.

-Double DQN uses two networks: the primary network selects the best action, and the target network evaluates its value.
-This method reduces the bias introduced by the max operator in standard DQN updates. \hyperref[ref19]{[19]} \hyperref[ref21]{[21]} Empirical studies have shown that Double DQN not only improves stability and performance but also requires minimal changes to the original DQN architecture, making it a practical and efficient enhancement \hyperref[ref20]{[20]}.

 Research has shown that, all things being equal, simpler models are often preferred in reinforcement learning.
-This is because they can lead to better performance, faster learning, and improved generalization.
+This is because they can lead to better performance, faster learning, and improved generalization \hyperref[ref36]{[36]}.
 However, finding the right balance of model complexity is crucial.
-Simplicity is not just about the number of layers or parameters but also about capturing temporal regularities, such as repetitions, in sequential strategies \hyperref[ref27]{[27]} \hyperref[ref19]{[19]}.
+Simplicity is not just about the number of layers or parameters but also about capturing temporal regularities, such as repetitions, in sequential strategies \hyperref[ref36]{[36]}\hyperref[ref37]{[37]}.

-With these insights in mind, we designed the Double DQN model to strike a balance between simplicity and effectiveness, ensuring optimal performance in maze navigation tasks.
+With these insights in mind, I designed the Double DQN model to strike a balance between simplicity and effectiveness, ensuring optimal performance in maze navigation tasks.
 By leveraging the strengths of simpler models while addressing critical performance issues, the Double DQN maintains a robust and efficient architecture for reinforcement learning applications.

 **Model Architecture:**